cooscoos/Hoive/README.md

 ### Client

-- Implement mosquito become pillbug
+- Implement mosquito become pillbug in pmoore
 - Can develop everything on local pmoore and get it working, cut out all the chaff.

 - Time to have a good tidy up of the chatsess and think about how to consolidate its behaviour with that of a local client.